Child and Day Care Centers

 Families can apply for this assistance by completing the online application at childcarenj.gov/COVID19.
 You will need proof of income and a notice or announcement from your child’s school of a remote learning schedule including hours.

-The tuition assistance, which is available through Dec.
-30, is paid directly to your selected licensed childcare center or registered childcare provider.
+The tuition assistance, which is available through the end of June 2021, is paid directly to your selected licensed childcare center or registered childcare provider.

 General Information About Childcare during Pandemic